-Whatever your motivation and natural colour, the good news is that more natural hair dyes now look better than ever.
+Whatever your motivation and natural color, the good news is that more natural hair dyes now look better than ever.

-Click through the gallery to see our favourite natural hair colours to change up your look in no time.
+Click through the gallery to see our favorite natural hair colors to change up your look in no time.

-L'Oréal Professionnel has launched its first 100% plant-based and vegan in-salon hair colour.
-The three natural powders: henna, indigo and cassia, are mixed together by the colourist in different ratios to achieve different colours, from light brown to blonde in cool and warm tones.
-Find your nearest Botanea salon here.
+L'Oréal Professionnel has launched its first 100% plant-based and vegan in-salon hair color.
+The three natural powders: henna, indigo and cassia, are mixed together by the colorist in different ratios to achieve different colors, from light brown to blonde in cool and warm tones.

 If you're already blonde, you may still want a helping hand ensuring you stay on the right side of golden.
 Enter this organic, herbal solution.

-This long-lasting colour will leave hair feeling soft and conditioned, and will even help hide the greys, something some natural hair dyes struggle to do.
+This long-lasting color will leave hair feeling soft and conditioned, and will even help hide the greys, something some natural hair dyes struggle to do.

 Add a hint of warmth to fair hair with this natural, organic strawberry blonde tint.

-If you're thinking pink, you can hardly go wrong with Manic Panic's range of semi-permanent, vegan colours.
+If you're thinking pink, you can hardly go wrong with Manic Panic's range of semi-permanent, vegan colors.
 But you'll need to lighten your hair first to get the best results.

-The formulations in the Saach Organics range are based on Ayurvedic principles, including the range of semi-permanent henna-based colours.
+The formulations in the Saach Organics range are based on Ayurvedic principles, including the range of semi-permanent henna-based colors.

 This promises to be permanent, so be sure to think twice before you take the plunge.
 If you decide to go for it, expect vibrant, conditioned locks that last.